CouncilofLorien/counciloflorien.github.io/docs/cards/T/the-dwarves-are-upon-you!.md

 > Short-event
 >
 > {: .hero-resource-text .black-text .p-2 }
 > > Playable on a company containing Dwarves facing an attack.
 All Dwarves in the company receive +2 prowess and -1 body against the attack.
-Cannot be duplicated against a given attack.
-"Out leapt the King under the Mountain, and his companions followed him...they were in shining armour, and red light leapt from their eyes." ---Hob
+Cannot be duplicated against a given attack. <br>_"Out leapt the King under the Mountain, and his companions followed him...they were in shining armour, and red light leapt from their eyes."_ ***---Hob***
 >
 > {: .hero-resource-name .p-1 .pr-2 }
 > > <div class="card-shield"></div>